This graduate student travel grant, established by the generous gift from past president

-J. Artie and Arra Browning, helps graduate students majoring in the Doctor of Plant Medicine or the Doctor of Plant Health attend and participate in a professional meeting or conference appropriate to their interests.
+J. Artie and Arra Browning, helps APS graduate student members majoring in the Doctor of Plant Medicine or the Doctor of Plant Health attend and participate in a professional meeting or conference appropriate to their interests.
 Funds may be used for participation in an APS meeting, or a meeting organized by another professional society such as the Entomological Society of America, Crop Science Society of America, Agronomy Society of America, or Weed Science Society of America.

-The travel grant will be awarded for the purpose of assisting a student to attend and participate in a professional meeting or conference appropriate to their interest.
+The travel grant will be given for the purpose of assisting a student to attend and participate in a professional meeting or conference appropriate to their interest.
 There is no restriction as to where the meeting or conference takes place (i.e., U.S. or international).
-Students who have received another APS Foundation Travel Award are not eligible to apply for this award during the same calendar year in which they received the other award.
+APS Student members who have received another APS Foundation Travel Grant are not eligible to apply for this grant during the same APS fiscal year in which they received other funding from APS.
 Travel may be at any time within a 12-month period.
 There is no restriction as to where the meeting or conference is held, domestically or international.

-This APS Foundation travel award is limited to full-time graduate students who are current APS graduate student members that are enrolled in a program leading to the Doctor of Plant Medicine (DPM) or Doctor of Plant Health (DPH).
+This APS Foundation travel grant is limited to full-time graduate students who are current APS graduate student members that are enrolled in a program leading to the Doctor of Plant Medicine (DPM) or Doctor of Plant Health (DPH).
 The student must have completed one full year of studies and at least one internship prior to application.
-Award recipient will be selected on a competitive basis by an external committee.
+The travel grant recipient will be selected on a competitive basis by the APS Foundation Board.

 Letter of Intent

 The application will consist of a narrative statement of no more than 1,000 words describing the student’s academic interests and career goals, current academic status (courses taken, internships completed), grade point average (GPA), and professional, leadership and service activities.
 Descriptions of innovative projects, internships and/or research that the student has conducted or participated in are also encouraged.
-The applicant should state what meeting he or she wishes to attend, including the location and dates, and state how participation will lead toward achievement of professional goals.
+The applicant should state what meeting they plan to attend, including the location and dates, and state how participation will lead towards achievement of professional goals.

 Letter of Recommendation*